Isabelle-Moura/culture-power/README.md

 ## 🔷 Postman Exported File:

-Click here to have access to the [Postman's file download](https://github.com/Isabelle-Moura/project-module-3/blob/main/postman-collection.json "Clique para baixar"), to make things easier to the API usage.
+Click here to have access to the [Postman's file download](https://github.com/Isabelle-Moura/project-module-3/raw/main/postman-collection.json), to make things easier at the API usage.

 ## 🔷 Technologies Used in The Project: